michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 Well, I just made a big change in my experience with writing.
 I was learning to write with 10 fingers and if that wasn't the biggest change I've made.
 I've decided that if I am going to learn to write properly I'll do it even better.
 I've learned to use the **Colemak keyboard layout**.
 To enhance it to the best experience possible I've built myself an **orthodox split keyboard** and I must say **_WORTH IT!_**

-'So what are the little things that come with switching to orthodox keyboard', you may ask.
+So what are the little things that come with switching to orthodox keyboard', you may ask.
 Well it depends on your habits.
 Mine were certainly very bad as I didn't know how to write with 10 fingers.
 Only 8 in my case.
 Also I was used to type H and Y keys with my left hand.
 But that was not biggest problem.
-Most errors I've made was by trying to hit _C_ key.
+Most errors I've made was by trying to hit `C` key.
 I was used to hit it with my pointer finger which I think is not only my issue.
-With the classic keyboard design the _C_ key to be hit with middle finger seems like a torture.
+With the classic keyboard design the `C` key to be hit with middle finger seems like a torture.
 After one month I am now able to properly hit any key with the correct finger.
 I just still do many mistakes because of the layout change.

 I've chosen very light switches because I wanted them to be less noisy as I work in a shared office and also my ol' _Cherry browns_ seems little hard to me.
 I have to say this change was very hard to get used to.
-First 3 days I was accidently pushing `oooooooooooo` key while trying to concentrate on which key I should press while learning new shortcuts.
+First 3 days I was accidentally pushing `oooooooooooo` key while trying to concentrate on which key I should press while learning new shortcuts.
 Simply put, I cannot rest my fingers on keyboard like I've used to.
 But I think that they are not that bad after I got used to them.
-Sometimes I accedentally press `Backspace` just before hitting `Enter`.
+Sometimes I accidentally press `Backspace` just before hitting `Enter`.
 Therefore I'd definitely recommend getting heavier switches for function keys.
-If I was to make another keyboard, which I am definetely going to make, I will choose something in between.
+If I was to make another keyboard, which I am definitely going to make, I will choose something in between.
 When I try to type on my old keyboard I feel like I have to do push ups with my fingers.
 But I know it is just because I got used to these light ones.